ahupp/unit-syntax/README.md

 This is possible without ambiguity in the python grammar because it's otherwise invalid for a "primary" (literal, function call etc) to be immediately followed by

 `unit-syntax` cannot (currently) be used for standalone python scripts outside of IPython/Jupyter, but that's in principle possible through [meta_path import hooks](https://docs.python.org/3/reference/import.html#the-meta-path).

+The syntax takes advantage of the fact that that in python its illegal for a NAME to follow a "primary" (literal, function call etc), so there's no ambiguity.

 ## Prior Art